BuckWoody/PresentationsAndBlogs/SQLtoPostgres/01_-_Introduction_and_Overview.md

 <h3>Process Model vs. Thread Model</h3>

 One of the most important architectural differences is how each system handles client connections.
 SQL Server uses a **thread-based model**: a pool of OS threads managed within a single process (`sqlservr.exe`) handles all client connections.
 PostgreSQL uses a **process-based model**: each client connection spawns a dedicated OS process (`postgres` backend process).
 This means that on a system with 500 concurrent connections, PostgreSQL will have approximately 500 OS processes.
-The process model provides strong isolation — a crashing backend affects only that connection — but it also means connection pooling is far more critical in PostgreSQL than in SQL Server.
+The process model provides strong isolation — a crashing backend affects only that connection, but it also means connection pooling is far more critical in PostgreSQL than in SQL Server.
 Tools such as **PgBouncer** or **pgpool-II** are used in production PostgreSQL environments for the same reason that SQL Server's built-in connection pool is less of a concern for SQL Server developers.

 <h3>MVCC vs. Lock-Based Concurrency</h3>

 SQL Server's default transaction isolation level (`READ COMMITTED`) acquires shared read locks on rows as they are read and releases them when the statement completes.
 Readers can block writers and writers can block readers (unless `READ_COMMITTED_SNAPSHOT` is enabled at the database level).

 PostgreSQL uses **Multi-Version Concurrency Control (MVCC)** by default.
 When a row is updated, PostgreSQL creates a *new physical version* of that row (called a "tuple") rather than overwriting the existing one.
 Readers always see a consistent snapshot of the data at their transaction start time, and **readers never block writers, and writers never block readers**.
-The tradeoff is that "dead" old row versions accumulate on disk and must be reclaimed by the **VACUUM** process — something that has no direct SQL Server equivalent and is covered in Module 05.
+The tradeoff is that "dead" old row versions accumulate on disk and must be reclaimed by the **VACUUM** process, something that has no direct SQL Server equivalent and is covered in Module 05.

 <h3>WAL vs. Transaction Log</h3>

 SQL Server writes all changes to a per-database transaction log (`.ldf` file) before writing to data pages.
 PostgreSQL writes all changes to the cluster-wide **Write-Ahead Log (WAL)** before writing to data pages.
-The principle is identical — durability and crash recovery — but because the WAL is cluster-wide rather than per-database, PostgreSQL backup, replication, and PITR (Point-In-Time Recovery) all work at the cluster level rather than the database level.
+The principle is identical: Durability and crash recovery, but because the WAL is cluster-wide rather than per-database, PostgreSQL backup, replication, and PITR (Point-In-Time Recovery) all work at the cluster level rather than the database level.

 **Practical implication:** `pg_basebackup` (the equivalent of a SQL Server full backup) backs up the entire cluster, not a single database. `pg_dump` is used to back up individual databases (covered in Module 05).